Fairchild C-123 Provider: Central America

 On 5 October 1986, a Corporate Air Services C-123 Provider (HPF821, previously N4410F and USAF 54-679, (c/n 20128)) departed San Salvador-Ilopango Airport in El Salvador loaded with 70 AK-47 rifles and 100,000 rounds of ammunition, rocket grenades and other supplies.
 It flew along the coastline of Nicaragua and entered Nicaraguan airspace near the border with Costa Rica.
 Nearing San Carlos, the plane descended to 2,500 feet while preparing to drop off its cargo to Contra fighters.

 While conducting the drop, the C-123 was shot down by a Sandinista soldier, using a SA-7 Grail.
 CIA pilots Wallace "Buzz" Sawyer and William Cooper were killed in the crash.
 Loadmaster Eugene Hasenfus parachuted to safety and was taken prisoner.
 He was later released in December 1986.
 The Fairchild C-123 that was shot down in Nicaragua remains there.
-Its sister ship, also a Fairchild C-123 that was purchased by the CIA at the same time as the first one, was then left abandoned at San Jose International Airport for a time and then was purchased for $3,000 and disassembled into 7 pieces and transported via boat to Quepos, Costa Rica and then reassembled and is now the center piece of a beachside cocktail lounge just up the road from Manual Antonio national park.
+Its sister ship, also a Fairchild C-123 purchased by the CIA at the same time as the first one, was left abandoned at San Jose International Airport for a time.
+It was purchased for $3,000 and disassembled into 7 pieces and transported via boat to Quepos, Costa Rica and then reassembled.
+It is now the center piece of a beachside cocktail lounge just up the road from Manual Antonio national park.